marcinkuzminski/rhodecode/README.rst

 The latest source for RhodeCode can be obtained from official RhodeCode instance https://hg.rhodecode.org

-Rarely updated source code and issue tracker is available at bitbcuket http://bitbucket.org/marcinkuzminski/rhodecode
+Rarely updated source code and issue tracker is available at bitbucket http://bitbucket.org/marcinkuzminski/rhodecode

 Installation